sdonohoo/forecasting/internal_docs/tsperf_rules.md

 We adopt several definitions from [MLPerf](https://github.com/mlperf/policies/blob/master/rules.adoc) and also add a number of new ones:

+A *use case* is a broad family of abstract problems in a specific vertical.
+Examples include energy demand forecasting, retail sales forecasting, medical image classification,

-A *benchmark* is an abstract problem that can be solved using ML by training a model based on a specific dataset.
+A *benchmark* is a specific abstract problem that can be solved using ML by training a model based on a specific dataset.

 *Benchmark rules* is a set of rules for implementing a benchmark to produce a class of comparable